-Communication with City Council
+Communication with Common Council

-MPD and the Council could work together more closely if communication was enhanced.
-The Subcommittee found great value in the presentations from MPD relating to internal investigations, use of force, data analysis with IA Pro software and implementation of the community task force recommendations on use of force.
-The Council recognizes that MPD is a department that generates a high level of interest for members of the public and hopes that increased reporting will allow for greater understanding and transparency of the work of MPD.
+MPD and the Common Council could work together more closely if communication was enhanced.
+The President's Work Group found great value in the presentations from MPD relating to internal investigations, use of force, data analysis with IA Pro software and implementation of the community task force recommendations on use of force.
+The Common Council recognizes that MPD is a department that generates a high level of interest for members of the public and hopes that increased reporting will allow for greater understanding and transparency of the work of MPD.

 Action Item 8.
-The Council will direct the Chief of Police to provide quarterly written and verbal updates to City Council.
-The updates will be provided as regular agenda item at either Council or the Common Council Executive Committee and will include the following information: 1) any changes to Code of Conduct and SOP, 2) any changes in training, 3) any new initiatives, 4) MPD arrest data by reason for arrest and race/ethnicity, 4) parking enforcement revenues, and 5) use of force incidents.
+The Common Council hereby issues a lawful order to the Chief of Police to personally provide quarterly written and verbal updates to Common Council.
+The updates will be a regular agenda item at the Common Council and will include the following information: 1) any changes to the Code of Conduct or SOPs, 2) any changes in training, 3) any new initiatives, 4) MPD arrest data by reason for arrest and race/ethnicity, and 4) use of force incidents.